 - All products in the water can contain toxic amounts of polluted metals (mercury).

-- Fish skin is a 100% fat deposit and should not be consumed.
+- Its skin is a 100% fat deposit and should not be consumed.

-- Salty fish and smoked fish are contraindicated in people with high blood pressure or liver disease.
+- The salty and smoked one are contraindicated in people with high blood pressure or liver disease.

 With what we associate the fish?

-Due to the low-calorie content, for having a complete meal the fish must be associated with: rice, potatoes, vegetable of any kind, which supplements the consumption of vitamins.
+Due to the low-calorie content, for having a complete meal it must be associated with: rice, potatoes, vegetable of any kind, which supplements the consumption of vitamins.

 Lemon juice helps to digest proteins and increases the absorption of iron from the fish.